compulim/vscode-express/README.md

 // Specifies the path to be hosted on Express, relative to the workspace root "express.relativeRoot": null,

+// Specifies the minimum port number to use for random port number "express.randomPortNumber.min": 8000,

+// Specifies the maximum port number to use for random port number "express.randomPortNumber.max": 8999,
 ```

 ## Change log
+* 0.0.2 (2016-03-16)
+  * Support both pre-configured or random port number
+  * Call `vscode.commands.executeCommand('express.hostWorkspace', 8080)` to host on port 8080
+  * Automatically stop server when extension is being deactivated
 * 0.0.1 (2016-03-14): First public release

 ## Contributions